 A good therapist can work with you to help unlock the doors you’ve sealed up in a manner that’s healthy for you rather than jarring.
-We recommend the online sessions available at BetterHelp.com where you can connect with an experienced therapist wherever you are in the world at a time to suit you.
-Click here to learn more or to book a session.
+BetterHelp.com is a website where you can connect with an experienced therapist wherever you are in the world at a time to suit you.

 Some people decide to go on spiritual journeys in exotic locations in an attempt to shock themselves awake, so to speak.
 They might go to Peru for an ayahuasca ceremony or take a pilgrimage to India to walk over coals with gurus and babas.

 The problem here is much like opening an old door that’s been stuck closed for a long period of time.
 If you oil the hinges and work them gently back and forth, then slowly open the door bit by bit, it should open up just fine.
 It might be a bit creaky and will probably need some repair work, but it’ll be relatively intact.

 In contrast, if you just try to slam the door open without care or prep work, not only do you risk shattering the door itself, you might break the door jamb and end up standing there dazed with a broken handle in your hands.
 Many a person has tried to kick their internal doors open and suffered psychotic breaks in the process.

 Just as you would trust a surgeon to help your physical body, trust in a good therapist to help heal your emotional body.
 Again, we would encourage you to check out BetterHelp.com to see if their online service is right for you.